Pre-natal Screening and Testing for Cardiac Defects and for Down's Syndrome

 Often referred to as the double, triple or Bart's test, this simple blood test is offered to all pregnant women at about 15–16 weeks into the pregnancy.
 The blood sample is sent to the laboratory where it is tested for certain hormones and proteins (depending on the actual test being done) and this information is used together with the mother's age, weight and how many weeks pregnant she is, to assess the chance of the baby having Down's Syndrome.

-The result may be expressed as positive or negative or sometimes it is given as a risk value such as 1 in 350, which means in a group of 350 people with this same risk only one will have a baby with Down's Syndrome the other 349 will not.
-Generally a risk value of higher (more likely) than 1 in 250 (e.g. 1 in 200, 1 in 150) will be screen positive and further tests will be offered.
+The result may be expressed as positive or negative or sometimes it is given as a value such as 1 in 350, which means in a group of 350 people with this same result only one will have a baby with Down's Syndrome the other 349 will not.
+Generally a higher value (more likely) than 1 in 250 (e.g. 1 in 200, 1 in 150) will be screen positive and further tests will be offered.

-It is important to be aware that having a positive screening result does not mean that the baby definitely has Down's Syndrome just that you are considered at higher risk of it happening.
-Likewise getting a screen negative result, whilst indicating that you are considered at lower risk does not rule out the possibility that the baby may have Down's Syndrome.
+It is important to be aware that having a positive screening result does not mean that the baby definitely has Down's Syndrome just that you are considered as having a higher chance of it happening.
+Likewise getting a screen negative result, whilst indicating that you are considered as having a lower chance does not rule out the possibility that the baby may have Down's Syndrome.

-If you have had a previous pregnancy where Down's Syndrome was diagnosed (i.e. confirmed not just suspected or high risk result) you will automatically screen positive regardless of the levels in your blood and your risk will be calculated using the results and your previous history.
+If you have had a previous pregnancy where Down's Syndrome was diagnosed (i.e. confirmed not just suspected or high likelihood result) you will automatically screen positive regardless of the levels in your blood and your chance will be calculated using the results and your previous history.

 Ultrasound Scan (Nuchal scan)